KremzeeqOrg/fruit-project-api-scraper/README.md

          "sourceApiName": "fruity-vice"}
 ```

-Also, check the event can be excepted in teh following clause:
+Also, check the event can be excepted in the following clause:

 ```
 if __name__ == '__main__':